 It’s also important to note that the cost of tuition can vary from year to year and you can expect the cost of tuition to rise over your four years in college.
 With that said, your financial aid will also be recalculated each year which will take into account any tuition increases.

 University of Pennsylvania Questbridge Scholarships

 Penn is a member of Questbridge, which is a prestigious scholarship program that supports high-achieving students from low-income backgrounds.
 Students who are “matched” to University of Pennsylvania through Questbridge receive a four year, full ride scholarship to the school.
 If you are interested in learning more about Questbridge, you can check out our Questbridge Scholarship guide.

 Penn has committed to meeting 100% of applicants’ financial needs.
 They determine your financial need using the FAFSA and/or CSS Profile, and will ensure that your financial aid package covers any costs you cannot pay.

 Students who are applying for financial aid at Penn need to submit both the Free Application for Federal Student Aid (or FAFSA), as well as the CSS Profile.

 The FAFSA opens up on October 1st, and students should apply as soon as they can!
 The FAFSA uses financial information from the prior, prior year which means that you don’t need to wait for the year to end and can use last year’s financial information.

-The FAFSA code for UPenn is 003378 and the CSS Profile Code is 2933.
+The FAFSA code for Penn is 003378 and the CSS Profile Code is 2933.

 It should be noted that while the FAFSA is free, the CSS Profile does require an application fee.
-However, students can qualify for a CSS Profile application fee waiver if the cost presents a financial hardship for the students’ family.
+However, students can qualify for a CSS Profile application fee waiver if the cost will present a financial hardship for the students’ family.